 - Store your green cart outdoors to avoid the freeze-thaw cycle

 - Use a broom or shovel to loosen stuck or frozen items so the cart empties easily.
-Lining the bottom with newspaper, crumbled paper or cardboard makes it easier to loosen.
+Lining the bottom with newspaper, crumpled paper or cardboard makes it easier to loosen.

 - Freezing happens because of the moisture content of this waste.
 Creative solutions like pre-freezing waste (place your kitchen catcher outside), or pre-straining excess moisture, can help.

-- Testing this service in all weather conditions is part of why we are running this small, year-round pilot before implementing the service citywide.
-Thank you for providing your feedback.
+- Testing this service in all weather conditions is part of why we ran a small, year-round pilot before implementing the service city-wide.